-WPHF is filling crucial funding gaps for local women’s organizations in Yemen, supporting them to respond to the COVID-19 global pandemic and sustain their critical operations on the front lines.
+WPHF is filling crucial funding gaps for local women’s organizations in Yemen, supporting them to strengthen the political and socio-economic participation of women and girls in forced displacement.

-WPHF has supported 3 projects implemented by 3 women-led and women’s rights civil society organizations in Yemen:
+WPHF is supporting 12 projects implemented by 17 women-led and women’s rights civil society organizations in Yemen:

 - SOS Center for Youth Capabilities Development on a project to promote women’s awareness of UNSCR1325, leadership and community participation in all decision-making processes in response to COVID-19, creating positive mechanisms for partnership and coordination between civil society organizations in preventing and responding to the pandemic.

 - Ana Ahaq Foundation to sustain its work protecting women and girls during conflict, preventing SGBV, facilitating women and girl IDPs’ access to health services and empowering them economically through the development of its institutional capacities, including in accounting and human resource systems, as well as GBV case management.